garretchristensen/BestPracticesManual/Manual.md

 -   Indent

--   Don‚Äôt use abbreviations for variables (may become unstable after adding variables) or commands
+-   Don't use abbreviations for variables (may become unstable after adding variables) or commands

 -   Avoid using global macros

 -   Use locals for varlists

--   Use \`return‚Äô command instead of typing in numbers
+-   Use \`return' command instead of typing in numbers

 -   Once you post/distribute code or data, any changes at all require a new file name.

--   Separate your cleaning and analysis files; don‚Äôt make any new vars that need saving (or will be used by a different analysis file)‚Äîbetter to only create once so you know they‚Äôre the same.
+-   Separate your cleaning and analysis files; don't make any new vars that need saving (or will be used by a different analysis file)‚Äîbetter to only create once so you know they're the same.

 -   If you have a master .do file that calls other .do files, you can run multiple log files at the same time (so you have a master .log file)

--   Never name a file ‚Äúfinal‚Äù because it won‚Äôt be.
+-   Never name a file "final" because it won't be.

 -   Use a prefix such as x\_ or temp\_ so you know which files can easily be deleted.